 Wade MCMullen

-As a litigator, Wade has helped journalists, whistleblowers, academics, and advocacy organizations obtain thousands of government records under FOIA.
-He currently represents clients against a range of federal agencies, including the DOJ, FBI, CIA, State Department, IRS, HHS, NIH, FDA, SEC, and multiple branches of the military (among others).
+As a FOIA litigator, Wade has helped journalists, whistleblowers, academics, and advocacy organizations obtain thousands of government records.
+He currently represents clients against a range of federal agencies, including the DOJ, FBI, CIA, State Department, HHS, NIH, FDA, SEC, and multiple branches of the military (among others).

 Through civil rights litigation and advocacy, Wade helps clients challenge systems of criminalization and defends activists’ rights to free speech and assembly.
 He has won landmark international cases establishing nationwide protections against gender-based violence in Guatemala, strengthening protest rights in Zimbabwe, exposing the systematic suppression of civic space during elections in Ethiopia, and securing the release of dozens of political prisoners around the world.